Lisa Harris (politician)

 Lisa Lynn Harris is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2014 provincial election.
 She represented the electoral district of Miramichi Bay-Neguac as a member of the Liberal Party.
 She resigned on August 17, 2021, to run federally in the riding of Miramichi—Grand Lake in the 2021 federal election, but was defeated by the Conservative candidate, Jake Stewart.

 Harris served as provincial Minister of Seniors and Long-Term Care from 2016 to 2018.
 She was re-elected in the 2018 and 2020 provincial elections.

+At the time of the 2025 Canadian federal election, she lived in Miramichi, New Brunswick.